ublue-os/bazzite/README.md

 ## About & Features

-[Please see our website](https://bazzite.gg/) for a newcomer-friendly explaination of Bazzite.
+[Please see our website](https://bazzite.gg/) for a newcomer-friendly explanation of Bazzite.
 This readme will cover everything in-depth.

 [Bazzite](https://bazzite.gg/) is an OCI image that serves as an alternative operating system for the [Steam Deck](https://www.steamdeck.com/), and a ready-to-game SteamOS-like for desktop computers and living room home theater PCs.